-- Plug the display cable (1) (not supplied) into the monitor/VGA connector (2) $\square$ on the notebook. - If necessary, plug one end of the display's power cord (3) into the display, and the other end into an AC outlet.
+- 1 Plug the display cable (1) (not supplied) into the monitor/VGA connector □ on the notebook.
+If you want to connect a DVI monitor, plug the display cable (2) (not supplied) into the DVI-D connector on the port replicator. - 2 If necessary, plug one end of the display's power cord (3) into the display, and the other end into an AC outlet.